 1. Was the Property in an Unsafe Condition?

 After a slip and fall accident, you should always look for the cause of the fall.
 Once you locate the cause, take a picture to document it.
+If you cannot do so because of your injuries, ask a friend or family member to take some photos, ideally before anything has changed.
 A slip and fall attorney can use this as evidence to strengthen your case.

 Wisconsin has a “safe-place statute,” which says that owners of public buildings or places of employment, not including farms or homes, must construct, repair and maintain the premises to be as free from danger to others as possible.